Arthur Povey: Early life

 Povey was born at West Bromwich in 1886, the son of Alfred and Sarah (née Taylor) Povey.
-His father worked in the metal finishing trade, an industry that at least two of Povey's four brothers followed him into.
+His father worked in the metal finishing trade, an industry that at least two of Povey's four brothers entered.
 Povey, however, became a painter and decorator, first at Smethwick before moving to Dartford in Kent in 1908.

 A wicket-keeper, Povey was recommended to Kent County Cricket Club by Fred Huish, the side's established keeper, as a possible recruit for the Tonbridge Nursery, Kent's player development centre established to train young professional cricketers.
-There were no places available at the Nursery, but he played for the county's Second XI during 1912 and in each year until the outbreak of World War I. With Huish and Jack Hubble in the Kent side there was little opportunity to gain a place in the First XI, and Povey did not make his first-class debut until after the war.
+There were no places available at the Nursery, but he played for the county's Second XI during 1912 and in each year until the outbreak of World War I. With Huish and Jack Hubble in the Kent side, there was little opportunity to gain a place in the First XI, and Povey did not make his first-class debut until after the war.

 Wartime service

 Povey joined the Kent Fortress Royal Engineers at the beginning of 1915, recruited by Kent bowler Colin Blythe.
-As a skilled craftsman, Povey was a valuable recruit, and spent most of the war employed on the home front in 1/6th company, based initially at Southborough.
-The company was attached to 73rd Division, Povey serving as a 2nd corporal and then acting sergeant.
-It was not until 73rd Division was disbanded in early 1918 that Povey joined an active service company, training first at the Royal School of Military Engineering at Chatham before embarking for the Western Front later in the year where he joined 9th Field Company RE in May, reverting to his rank of 2nd corporal.
+As a skilled craftsman, Povey was a valuable recruit and spent most of the war employed on the home front in 1/6th company, based initially at Southborough.
+The company was attached to 73rd Division, with Povey serving first as a 2nd corporal and then as acting sergeant.

+It was not until 73rd Division was disbanded in early 1918 that Povey joined an active service company, training first at the Royal School of Military Engineering at Chatham before embarking for the Western Front later in the year.
+He joined the 9th Field Company RE in May, reverting to his rank of 2nd corporal.

-After being wounded in June and later spending time in hospital following a bicycle accident, Povey saw active service later in the summer, with the company active during the Battle of the Scarpe and at Drocourt-Quéant during the Hundred Days Offensive.
+After being wounded in June and later spending time in hospital following a bicycle accident, Povey saw active service later in the summer.
+The company was active during the Battle of the Scarpe and at Drocourt-Quéant during the Hundred Days Offensive.
 It was employed constructing bridges and railway lines to ensure supplies reached the front line effectively, and later in the year saw action at the Battle of the Selle and Battle of Valenciennes.
 The company was at Valenciennes when the Armistice was declared in November 1918, and Povey was demobilised in early 1919.